 The U.S. Army Corps of Engineers ruled that because of this change, it lacked jurisdiction over 376 acres of land within the proposed mining site, so Twin Pines can proceed if the Georgia Environmental Protection Division approves five permits.

-Parts of the refuge’s Trail Ridge is rich in titanium and other heavy minerals.
+Parts of the refuge’s Trail Ridge are rich in titanium and other heavy minerals.
 In the past, attempts to mine there have failed due to concerns about the Okefenokee.
 Titanium is a strong, lightweight mineral used to build everything from missiles and jet planes to orthopedics and consumer electronics.
 The Georgia mine will use the titanium to make pigments that whiten cosmetics, paint and other consumer products.
-There are other titanium mines in the area, but none that would affect so many wetlands.